jtefftHiTS/blank-software-website/docs/parameter/index.md

 ---
-layout: default
+layout: page
-nav_exclude: false
-title: Running ASHLAR
+title: Parameter Reference
-parent: Instructions
-nav_order: 12
+nav_order: 6
+has_children: true
 ---

-# Running ASHLAR
+# Running MY SOFTWARE

-This page serves as a reference guide for ASHLAR syntax.
-Refer to the [quick start guide](./) for step-by-step instructions.
+This page serves as a reference guide for MY SOFTWARE syntax.
+Refer to the [tutorial](./tutorial.html) for an example step-by-step guide.

 ## Description
 **Ashlar** performs fast, high-quality stitching of microscopy images.
 It also co-registers multiple rounds of cyclic imaging for methods such as CyCIF and CODEX.